Mijalski/MyBlog/content/posts/ef-core-creation-date-time.md

 For auditing purposes, we might want our entities to have creation and/or modification timestamps (we may also extend it with some additional data, like user ID).
 It can be a pain to keep in mind to always set the appropriate columns, but we can make EFCore do it for us.

-First we need create some sort of interface for it, like: `ICreationAudited.cs` or `IAuditedEntity.cs`.
+First we need to create some sort of interface for it, like: `ICreationAudited.cs` or `IAuditedEntity.cs`.

 {{< code language=csharp >}}